seq-code/seqcode/README.md

 Any name or epithet should be written in conformity with the spelling of the word from which it is derived and in accordance with the rules of Latin grammar.
-Exceptions are provided for typographic and orthographic errors and orthographic variants.
+Exceptions are provided for typographical and orthographic errors and orthographic variants.

 **Note 1.** Consult Appendix 9 of the ICNP for recommendations on forming properly Latinized names.